aquabubu/home-gatsby/content/posts/Review-IOPE-Air-Cushion-Intense-Cover/index.md

 ---
 title: Review - IOPE Air Cushion Intense Cover
+cover: /images/iopecushion.png
+date: 2017/01/09
 category: Beauty
 tags:
-- IOPEAirCushionIntenseCover
+	- ipoe-air-cushion-intense-cover
-- Koreancosmetic
+	- korean-cosmetic
 	- beauty
-- basemakeup
-- aquabubu
+	- base-makeup
-cover: /images/iopecushion.png
-layout: single
-author_profile: true
-read_time: true
-comments: true
-share: true
-related: true
-toc: true
 ---

 It can’t be denied that wearing makeup gives us a beautiful out-looking and make us feel more confident when going out.
 And recently in Korea, the cushion appears as the savior for those who need the natural and thin-layer makeup.
 And more than that, it can give you a natural dewy makeup as many Korean celebrities.